cchala/cs477/lab1/lab1.md

  This callback runs without any limit until the queue is empty.
  So process.nextTick executes immediately after the current function completes.

-Whereas, Setimmediate callback function run from check queue after I/O event callbacks that already in the event queue.
+Whereas, SetImmediate callback function run from check queue after I/O event callbacks that already in the event queue.
 It will wait the event loop visit the queue.

 //Name 10 global modules/methods available in Node environment.
-1.Buffer
+1. Buffer
 2. console
-3.process
+3. process
 4. global
 5. setImmediate() method.
 6. setInterval() method